Understand BIMI (Brand Indicators for Message Identification)

 4. VMC/CMC Certificates (Required for Gmail)

 A Verified Mark Certificate (VMC) or Common Mark Certificate (CMC) is an X.509 digital certificate issued by an authorized Certificate Authority.
-It cryptographically links your logo to your domain.
+It cryptographically links your logo to your domain and proves ownership of the mark you are presenting.

 Gmail Does Not Support Standalone SVG Files